Evertras/nix-systems/README.md

 # nix-systems

-All my Nix systems.
-Very much WIP and chaotic, intentionally doing things the hard way to learn.
+All my Nix systems and home-manager config.

 ## Using this